polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 part of the main state trie, it is still easy to verify the complete node state when it includes child tries.

+Child tries are useful when you want your own independent trie with a separate root hash that you can use to verify the specific content in that trie.
+Subsections of a trie do not have a root-hash-like representation that satisfy these needs automatically; thus a child trie is used instead.

 ## Runtime Storage API

 The Substrate runtime support library provides utilities to generate unique,